Solution · Home Services

 Prefero works with HVAC, plumbing, electrical, residential cleaning, landscaping and lawn care, pest control, handyman services, painting, roofing, and gutter cleaning businesses.
 The agents are configured around each trade's specific service vocabulary, seasonal demand patterns, and urgency tiers, so a plumbing emergency is handled differently from a scheduled spring landscaping visit.

-How does Cora handle after-hours emergency calls?
+How does Prefero handle after-hours emergency calls?

 How does Lila help an HVAC or plumbing business rank for local searches?